railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 .. tip:: Setting up an Analytic Account

         The setup screen for an analytic account can vary greatly depending on the modules installed in your database.
         For example, you will see information about recharging services only if you have the module :mod:`hr_timesheet_invoice` installed.

         Some of these modules add helpful management statistics to the analytic account.
 The most useful is probably the module :mod:`account_analytic_analysis`, which adds such information as indicators about your margins, invoicing amounts, and latest service dates and invoice dates.

 Creating Journals
 -----------------

-Once the analytic chart has been created for your company you have to create the different journals.
+Once the analytic chart has been created for your company, you have to create the different journals.
-These enable you to categorize the different accounting entries by their type:
+These journals enable you to categorise the different accounting entries by their type, such as:

 * services,